AG7GN/networking/hamwan-arden-home-README.md

 - To create a DHCP reservation:

-	1. Open the web interface of your ER-X.
+	1. Open and log in to the web interface of your ER-X.

 	1. Click the __Services__ tab.